marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

    ...
    ```

-6. Start the durable function and make a call with correct input parameters to make sure we did not brake anything.
+7. Start the Client Function and make a call with correct input parameters to make sure we did not brake anything.
+The URL is `http://localhost:7071/api/orchestrators/GitHubInfoOrchestrator`.
+Use the following JSON payload for the call
+    ```JSON
+    {
+            "repositoryName": "azure-functions-university"
+    }
+    ```

    > 🔎 **Observation** - The function is executed as before.
 There is also no difference in the data stored in the storage emulator with respect to the previous execution.

-7. Start the durable function and make a call which sets the .
+8. Start the Client Function and make a call with the `raiseException` parameter equal to `true`.
+The JSON payload is:
+    ```JSON
+    {
+    "repositoryName": "azure-functions-university",
+    "raiseException": "true"
+    }
+    ```

    > ❔ **Question** - What do you get as result from the status URL?

    > ❔ **Question** - Take a look into the storage explorer for the call.
 What mechanics is used behind the scenes to execute the retries?

-8. Let us do another demo trick to simulate that the error vanishes.
-Stop your function and add the following code into the Orchestrator Function before the activities are called:
+9. Let us do another demo trick to simulate that the error vanishes.
+Stop your function and add the following code into the Orchestrator Function before the Activity Functions are called:

    ```typescript
    // For demo purposes